keptn/keptn.github.io/CONTRIBUTING.md

    make <target>
 ```

-We provde the following targets:
+We provide the following targets:

 * build: for building
 * server: for building and starting the server at http://localhost:1313/